-Women violin soloists certainly did not have an equal shot at the top in the 18th, 19th, or first half of the 20th century.
-In 1878 the British pedagogue Georg Dubourg wrote, “The common objection is that [for women to play the violin] is ungraceful - a more solid objection, perhaps, is that they do not naturally possess the physical grasp, so essential to the requirements of playing.”
-And in 1901, a male author in Etude Magazine (hat/tip Cora Cooper ) wrote:
+Women violin soloists certainly did not have an equal shot at the top in the 18th, 19th, or first half of the 20th centuries.
+In 1878, the British pedagogue Georg Dubourg wrote, “The common objection is that [for women to play the violin] is ungraceful - a more solid objection, perhaps, is that they do not naturally possess the physical grasp, so essential to the requirements of playing.”
+And in 1901, a male author in Etude Magazine (hat/tip Cora Cooper) wrote:

 “Where the higher art of violin-playing is concerned, the average gifted woman labors under certain great disadvantages which too often prove fatal, insurmountable barriers to success.
 How many are blessed with the physical strength which is necessary to carry them through the long hard years of musical servitude?
 The limit of their physical endurance is not often commensurate with the demands of their art; and just when the greatest effort is required of them—when their highest musical and instrumental possibilities are dependent upon a continuance, if not an increase, of energy and vitality—they fail to put forth the requisite strength, and stop far short of their aspirations."

-To be fair, there were more enlightened statements, like the one Brahms made in 1885 about violinist Marie Soldat, who was performing his Violin Concerto: “Isn’t she terrific?
+To be fair, some statements were more enlightened, like the one Brahms made in 1885 about violinist Marie Soldat: “Isn’t she terrific?
 Can’t she take on 10 men?”
 Another came from Brahms’s leading advocate among Viennese music critics, Eduard Hanslick, who in 1897 wrote “If you ask me, concern that a woman can’t hold her own is totally invalid.”

-I’m quoting Hanslick from the excellent, thorough, and thoroughly entertaining 2013 book by University of Iowa historian David Schoenbaum, The Violin: A Social History of the World’s Most Versatile Instrument.
-He shows that some intrepid women did achieve “the highest art” and at least some recognition as violinists (Tully Potter also nicely surveys them), but that men greatly outnumbered women in violin stardom.
+I’m quoting Hanslick from the excellent, encyclopedic, and entertaining 2013 book by University of Iowa historian David Schoenbaum, The Violin: A Social History of the World’s Most Versatile Instrument.
+He shows that some intrepid women did achieve “the highest art” as violinists and at least some recognition (Tully Potter also nicely surveys them).
+But at the highest peaks of fame, men greatly outnumbered women.
 Men took not only the limelight but also the lucre - Schoenbaum shows that female violin soloists were paid less than comparable men.

 Schoenbaum informs us that in 1910 women made up only 16% of the violinists in the Royal College of Music’s professional directory and that a celebrated 1916 book, Famous Violinist of To-Day and Yesterday, gives only 12% of its pages to women.
 I notice similar imbalances in much later books.
 The series The Way They Play, published between 1975 and 1985, has an 8:1 ratio of male to female interviewees, and Zdenko Silvela’s 2001 A New History of Violin Playing has entries for dozens of men from modern times but only three women (Ginette Neveu, Anne-Sophie Mutter, and Kyung-Wha Chung).